 - Annual Percentage Rate (APR)

-APR is aimed at incorporating and revealing these costs and expressing them in the yearly rate.
+APR aims to incorporate and reveal these costs and express them in the yearly rate.
 In this way, APR might be a better measure when you are about to evaluate the real cost of borrowing or want to compare different loan offers.

 In the United States, according to the Truth-in-Lending Act, banks are obliged to quote an APR, which is the multiplication of the percentage payment for a payment period by the number of payments in the year.
 In some other countries, the jurisdiction may differ.
-For instance, in the European Union, APRs are calculated in a slightly different way: the yearly rate also includes the part of the interest that results from the compounding factor.
+For instance, in the European Union, APRs are calculated slightly differently: the yearly rate also includes the part of the interest that results from the compounding factor.

 To conclude, the table below demonstrates the essential peculiarities of the most prevailing interest rates.